 Unfortunately, there are no players’ names recorded on the Cardiff RFC war memorial; and any club records which may have identified them were probably lost in the flooding of the Arms Park in 1960.
-During the course of my research, I have so far identified twenty-six former Cardiff RFC First XV and Reserve XV players, though there must be many others.
+During the course of my research, I have so far identified twenty-eight former Cardiff RFC First XV and Reserve XV players, though there must be many others.
 However, I have submitted details of these men for inclusion in the Book of Remembrance and it will be possible to add further names as they become available.

-The names of three players; one member of the ground staff; and one unconfirmed war casualty have been added to this Roll of Honour since it was first posted.
+The names of five players, as well as one member of the ground staff and one unconfirmed war casualty have been added to this Roll of Honour since it was first posted.

 The details of First XV appearances shown here have been taken from D E Davies’ club history.